poke1024/godot_svg_plus/README.md

+Preliminary note: This project is currently abandoned (it turned into [TÖVE](https://github.com/poke1024/tove2d)).

 This is an experimental module for Godot to add better SVG support, more specifically:

 * import SVGs as polygon meshes in the editor (providing a new `SVGMesh` node)